approov/quickstart-ios-swift-grpc/SHAPES-EXAMPLE.md

 Install the `ApproovShapes.ipa` that you just registered on the device.
 You will need to remove the old app from the device first.
 If you are using an emulator, you will need to learn how to ensure your device [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy) since the simulators are not real devices and you will not be able to successfully authenticate the app.

-If using Mac OS Catalina, simply drag the `ipa` file to the device.
-Alternatively you can select `Window`, then `Devices and Simulators` and after selecting your device click on the small `+` sign to locate the `ipa` archive you would like to install.
+Simply drag the `ipa` file to the device.
+Alternatively you can select `Window`, then `Devices and Simulators` and after selecting your device click on the small `+` sign to locate the `.ipa` file you would like to install.

 ![Install IPA Xcode](readme-images/install-ipa.png)